ahoys/discaptcha/readme.md

 ## FAQ

 - The bot joined but doesn't function.
-  - Make sure the bot has the bot role set.
-  - Make sure the bot role has the required permissions to function in your guild.
-It should have the `Administrator` permission set.
+  - Make sure the bot has the correct role permissions.
+It should have the `Administrator` flag enabled.
   - Make sure your .env file has the values properly set.
   - See if the bot's console shows anything useful.
 If not, the connection may be broken, triple check the .env file.
 - The bot does not give the verified-role to users.
   - This is most likely a permission issue.
 See your discord server's roles.
-The bot should have administrator permissions and no other role should override it.
+The bot should have the administrator permission enabled and no other role should override it.
+Repeat the installation step 7.
   - In the Discord applications page, make sure the bot has the "SERVER MEMBERS INTENT" setting enabled under the "Bot" page.
   - Try executing the `/install` slash command again.
 The bot should give you information if the installation was successful.
+- The slash commands are not showing.
+  - The most likely scenario is that Discaptcha does not have the required permissions.
+Repeat the installation step 7.